 |Hearing loss.||Strange eye movements.|

 The ears are very sensitive.
-If you feel like your French Bulldog could have an issue, please contact your local Vet.
+If you feel like your French Bulldog could have an issue, don’t hesitate to contact your local Vet.
 Getting your pet’s ears examined by a vet will enable them to ascertain whether the ear canal is undamaged or whether there is any foreign substance in the ear canal.
 Vets can also collect a sample for further testing.

 Your Vet will identify the cause of the issue and have the appropriate medication and home care plan to manage the condition and keep your Frenchie in good shape.

-The following link covers in more detail the type of ear infections your French bulldog may have.
+The following link covers the type of ear infections your French Bulldog may have in more detail.
 (Otitis Externa in the Dog)